t1ak/UV-LTR-390/README.md

 # UV-LTR-390
-simple driver for LTR-390 written in LUA
+simple test driver for LTR-390 written in LUA